JonathanDeLeon/WWU-CS/farmer-wolf-goat/README.md

 ## Getting Started

 This assignment was done in python 3.6.
-It is also implemented using a DFS strategy or stack with LIFO operations.
+It is also implemented using a DFS strategy or list with LIFO operations (stack).

 ```python
 python3 main.py